 Kugoo G2 Pro UAE Review: Good Budget “Dual Motor” or a Workshop Headache?

 But our workshop reality is simple: budget off-road scooters can either be a smart buy… or a steady stream of small problems that drain your time and cash.
+And Kugoo’s UAE distribution is thinner than Xiaomi or Segway — meaning when something fails, you wait.

 First: The “Dual Motor” Confusion (Let’s Clear It Up)

 Look for models explicitly marketed as dual motor (often “G2 Master” / “dual 2×1000W” type language).
 Don’t assume “G2 Pro” = dual motor.
+The current Noon listing is single-motor 800W — and at 45 km/h top speed, that’s already over Dubai’s 20 km/h cycle path limit.

 Quick Verdict

-Good budget buy if: you accept it as a “value commuter/off-road look” scooter and you’ll maintain it (tires, brakes, bolts).
+Good budget buy if: you accept it as a “value commuter / off-road look” scooter and you’ll maintain it (tires, brakes, bolts).

 Workshop headache if: you buy a random marketplace variant with weak warranty/parts support, ride it like a motocross bike, and never check basic hardware.